Maciej-Wilczyk/elevator-system-server/README.md

 ## Setup
 You need Java 11 (minimum) installed to run the application.
 Clone this repo to your desktop or dowland zip.
-The easiest way to start the application with Maven (you must have it installed on your computer) In the console go to the project folder and run the command: <br /> mvn spring-boot:run
+The easiest way to start the application with Maven (you must have it installed on your computer) is to open the console in the project directory and run the command:: <br /> mvn spring-boot:run

 ## Features
-* The main feature of the application is to operate the elevator system which contains:
+* Operating the elevator system (main feature of the application):
   * floor selection
   * call for an elevator to a requested floor
-  * sorting selected floor (no FCFS, what matters is the direction of travel and whether the selected floor is already on its way)
+  * sorting selected floor (no FCFS, what matters is the direction of travel and whether the elevator moves towards the selected floor or in the opposite direction)
   * update elevators status
   * make a simulation step
   * return the status of elevators